eeverman/andhow/README.md

 ToDo
 ----
+*	Must throw an exception if a Loader instance is not unique b/c loaders are used for identity w/in the StructuredVales.
 *	Start validation...
 *	WOULD LIKE TO HAVE A REQUIRE-ONE TYPE ConfigGroup
 *	As a convience, CP.getValue() should accept a default value.